 For the subset of non-XML types listed above, Gearset provides a single pane view that will show the merged file with conflicts highlighted.
 You can select to use either the feature changes of the environment changes or both.

 The "Next" and "Prev" buttons can be used to navigate between the conflicts in the file.
 Once all conflicts have been selected, you can finalise the selection by clicking on "Mark as resolved".
-Resolved files can be reviewed by selecting on the left hand pane and viewing the resultant files.
+Resolved files can be reviewed by selecting them on the left-hand pane and viewing the resultant files.
 If you need to modify the conflict selection you can click "Edit".

 Once all files have been resolved the complete resolution can be committed using the "Commit merge" button.